Samcurram/smart_study_score_prediction/README.md

 The dataset used was the [**Students Performance in Exams**].

 ## Results
-The model achieved an [**Your Metric: Your Score**], demonstrating a good ability to predict scores based on the given features.
+The model achieved an [8.90], demonstrating a good ability to predict scores based on the given features.

 ## How to Run
 1. Clone the repository.